-LTV and DSC ratios are measures frequently used in commercial real estate to determine the quality of a mortgage loan.
+LTV and DSC ratios are measures frequently used in commercial real estate to determine the quality of a mortgage loan and are the Company's primary quality indicators.
 The LTV ratio is a comparison between the current loan balance and the value assigned to the property and is expressed as a percentage.
 If the LTV is greater than 100%, this would indicate that the loan amount exceeds the value of the property.
 It is preferred that the LTV be less than 100%.
 The Company's corporate policy directs that the LTV on new mortgages not exceed 75% for standard mortgages.